matthias-hirzle/depth_camera_array/README.md

     markers match each other exactly.
     ![Relative Target](https://drive.google.com/uc?export=view&id=108rJgdewXZShswhkx3LOTUoS4TjCuWWP)
     1. Position the _Relative Targets_ so that they are in the field of view of every camera.
     1. Position the _Bottom Target_ on the ground.
-This target describes the World Coordinate system you want to transform to.
+This target describes the axis directions and the center of the world-coordinate-system you want to transform to.
+It must be in the view of at least one camera.
     ![Bottom Target](https://drive.google.com/uc?export=view&id=1o_QjE5uSYpaoqQz28YgRcqxZjMs779cs)
+> Use the RealSense Viewer tool to check if the view of cameras.
+### Calibration
 1. Detect aruco markers
 1. Calibrate extrinsic

+### Measurement
 1. Measure point clouds in defined cylinder area and dump it as .ply file